righthalfplane/SdrGlut/README.md

 # SdrGlut

-SdrGlut V1.28 adds support for the BladeRF 2.0 micro and AirSPY HF+.
+SdrGlut V1.28 adds support for the BladeRF 2.0 micro and AIRSPY HF+.

 What is new ?
 ```